slr71/notes/dnd/dragonlance.md

 Eiffa finds a chest containing 400 GP.
 Kari finds a pouch containing gold and silver.
 Barhum finds a chest containing a helmet and chain mail with an insignia of the Knights of Salamnia with 50 GP..

+## May 25, 2025

+We defeat the stone golem, take a long rest then keep exploring.
+We go around the corner and find some dragon bones.
+We investigate, and three dragon skeletons emerge from the walls.
+The skeletons accuse us of riding on their backs.
+We deny the accusations, but they don't seem to understand us.
+These are guardian nagas.
+We defeat them then o to a room that appears to be an abandoned tavern.
+There were two slods in the room, and they attacked us.
+Zyrin has taken quite a bit of damage, and I was planning to heal her first.
+Kari's horse also needs healing.